project-codeflare/mlbatch/CODEFLARE.md

 [pytorch-generator](tools/pytorchjob-generator/) tool to facilitate the configuration of PyTorch jobs including the addition of the AppWrapper prefix.

-As a result of the AppWrapper simplification for MLBatch, AppWrappers now in version `v1beta2` are not backward compatible with MCAD's `v1beta1` AppWrappers.
+As a result of the AppWrapper simplification for MLBatch, AppWrappers which are now in version `v1beta2` are not backward compatible with MCAD's `v1beta1` AppWrappers.
 The companion pytorch-generator tool for MCAD is not compatible with MLBatch.
 However, the pytorch-generator tool included in MLBatch is backward compatible with the input format of the legacy tool.
 In other words, simply rerun `helm template` on the input `value.yaml` files to generate proper `v1beta2` AppWrappers.
 Please note that existing fault-tolerance-related settings from these input files will be ignored and default will be used instead.
 Please refer to the tool [documentation](tools/pytorchjob-generator/) for how to override settings such as max retry counts.

 The list of all AppWrappers in a namespace is obtained by running:
 ```sh